jpmolinamatute/report/README.md

 ## Definitions ##

 1. **ASSET**: the amount of a specific crypto currency.
 2. **INVESTMENT**: the value in fiat of a given asset at a specific point in time.
+Investment consist of Deposit, Withdral, Gain and Loss.
 3. **ACTION**:
     * **SWAP**: affect mainly assets but there is always a gain or loss that would affect investment as well.
 Swap consists of at least two transactions plus a gain/loss and possibly a Fee transaction.
     * **DEPOSIT & WITHDRAWL**: affect both asset and investment.